albritlondra/LondonTownFC/README.md

-# LondonTownFC
+# LondonTown
-This is an attempt to learn to code to build a football management platform to help amateur football teams both manage teams and manage team finances using a fully integrated systems that links all the functionality.
+This is an attempt to learn to code to build a team sport management platform to help amateur sport teams both manage team attentandce and avaiability and team finances using a fully integrated systems that links all the functionality with a visible dashboard.